 2. Enjoy a daily fruit + veggie smoothie.

 During flu season, I whirl up a nourishing smoothie for our entire family every single morning.
 These smoothies pack in a combination of fruit and veggies and always include a healthy fat to help with nutrient absorption.
+(Read more here about why I’m a big believer in using fats and flavors in your smoothies.)

 3. Embrace garlic breath.